qoolixiloop/qool-latex-loop/README.md

 ### 🗄️ qoolixiloop's repositories
 > By clicking the button below you will see a table with 15 Code and 15 Wiki repositories.
 They cover a small subset of programming languages I learned during the last 20 or so years.
 The focus is mainly on free and open source tools and languages and the linux operating system.
-Google's Angular2 and the Springboot framework are part of the high demand trendy Java world.
+> Google's Angular2 and the Springboot framework are part of the high demand trendy Java world.
 We used it at the University to build a multi-player online strategy game, which I intend to share as a tutorial.
 But that will certainly take some time.
-There is C which is a very low level language compaired to newer languages, like Java or Python, many of which actually are implemented in C. C is clearly part of the low supply world, which means that even though the language is still very powerful for certain tasks, there are not many programmers left, that are able to understand it.
-Bash and AWK are very powerful languages in the Linux command line world and even though the Linux kernel is written in C, many configuration scripts you come across are written in Bash.
-Once you start writing those programms you will come into contact with Vim and Tmux, and once you get used to it and never want another IDE, you may even start to write your own little plugins and macros in Vimscript.
-Because the learning curve for all those tools and languages is really steep, I decided to provide some of my resources, in order to help new learners climbing up the steep wall.
-I for instance share my .vim and .vimrc folder which contain the necessary instuctions to run Vim as an IDE for Python, Java or Bash.
-Since there is so much bad advice about Bash programming out there, I decided to create a small framework, with code which itself is check by the shellcheck app.
-It contains a template, which makes use of the concept of a main() function, very similar to that of Python.
-And I provide a huge example script, where I cover nearly everything you need to write good scripts.
-It automates my communication with GitHub, lets me do changes on all my GitHub files outomatically by providing pattern search and replace, and it uses AWK to automatically print help and documentation by starting the script with --help or --doc options.
+> There is C, which is a very low level language compaired to newer languages, like Java or Python, many of which actually are implemented in C. C is clearly part of the low supply world, which means that even though the language is still very powerful for certain tasks, there are not many programmers left, that are able to understand it.
+> Bash and AWK are very powerful languages in the Linux command line world and even though the Linux kernel is written in C, many configuration scripts one may come across are written in Bash.
+Once I started writing those programms I immediately came into contact with Vim and Tmux, and once I got used to it I never wanted another IDE, and even started to write my own little plugins and macros in Vimscript.
+> Because the learning curve for all those tools and languages is really steep, I decided to provide some of my resources, in order to help new learners to understand iportent topics.
+For instance I shared my .vim folder and .vimrc configuration file, which contain all the necessary instuctions to run Vim within minutes as an IDE for Python, Java or Bash.
+> Because there is so much suboptimal advice about Bash programming out there, I decided to create a small framework, whose code itself is check by the shellcheck project.
+It contains a template, which makes use of the concept of a main() function, very similar to that in Python.
+> Furthermore I provided a huge example script, where I cover nearly everything one needs to write good scripts.
+It automates my communication with GitHub, lets me do changes on all my GitHub files outomatically by providing Sed style pattern search and replace, and it uses AWK to parse the script and automatically print help and documentation text into the shell.
 >
 > <details>
 > <summary> 📖  list of repositories </summary>